 Investing in our common stock involves a high degree of risk, including credit risk and the risk of the use of leverage, and is highly speculative and there can be no assurance that we will achieve our investment objectives.
 In addition, shares of closed-end investment companies, including BDCs, frequently trade at a discount to their net asset values.
-If shares of our common stock, you should read the discussion of the material risks of investing in our common stock, including the risk of leverage, in "Risk Factors" beginning on page 27 of this prospectus.
+If shares of our common stock trade at a discount to our net asset value, purchasers in this offering will face increased risk of loss.
+Before buying any shares of our common stock, you should read the discussion of the material risks of investing in our common stock, including the risk of leverage, in "Risk Factors" beginning on page 27 of this prospectus.